artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

 common errors that will result in the 'Failed transfer' microservice to run and the transfer to be moved to the failed directory.

 #.
-Approve Transfer (zipped and unzipped bags): When running a zipped or
-   unzipped bag transfer, the first microservice is 'Approve transfer.'
-If the 'verify bag, and restructure for complaince' job fails within this microservice, the transfer will fail and be moved to the failed directory.
-   This will happen when the bag does not conform to the `BagIt`_ specification or when one of the components is incorrect.

-#.
-Verify transfer compliance: if a job fails within this microservice, the
-   transfer will also fail and will be moved to the fail directory.

-#.
-Verify transfer checksums: if the checksums in the metadata
-   directory cannot be verified (i.e. if a file is missing or corrupted) this microservice will fail and the transfer will be moved to the failed directory.

-#.
 Scan for viruses: if a virus is found in the transfer then the microservice
    will fail and the transfer will be moved to the failed directory.